Genomicsplc/variantkey/README.md

 * Comparing two variants by VariantKey only requires comparing two numbers, a very well optimized operation in current computer architectures.
 In contrast, comparing two normalized variants in VCF format requires comparing one numbers and three strings.
 * VariantKey can be used as a main database key to index data by "variant".
 This simplify common searching, merging and filtering operations.
 * All types of database joins between two data sets (inner, left, right and full) can be easily performed using the VariantKey as index.
 * When `CHROM`, `REF` and `ALT` are the only strings in a table, replacing them with VariantKey allows to work with numeric only tables with obvious advantages.
-This also allows to represent the data in a compact binary format where each column uses a fixed number of bit, with the ability to perform a quick binary search algorithm on the first sorted column.
+This also allows to represent the data in a compact binary format where each column uses a fixed number of bit, with the ability to perform a quick binary search on the first sorted column.

 <a name="vkinput"></a>